J. Wadsworth Ritchie: Society life

 In 1892, Ritchie, who had not yet married, was included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.

 After his 1895 wedding to Emily, her father gave his Newport, Rhode Island, house, including all its furnishings, chandeliers, and draperies, to his children, who promptly divided the contents and sold the home.

 Personal life

 In 1895, Ritchie was married to Emily Montague Tooker (1872–1903).
 She was the daughter of Margaret Augusta (née Peckham) Tooker and Gabriel Mead Tooker.
 Emily's older sister, Charlotte Augusta Tooker, who was considered the "beauty of the family", was married to prominent architect Whitney Warren of Warren and Wetmore.
 Emily, who was said to be "not in the least bit pretty," had previously been engaged to A. Lanfear Norrie in 1893.
-Sadly, she died only a few years later in 1903 at their home in Ashwell, England, at the age of 31.
+She died only a few years later in 1903 at their home in Ashwell, England, at the age of 31.

 In 1907, he married Daisy Muriel Hoare, an Englishwoman, who was the daughter of first-class cricketer and High Sheriff of Oxfordshire, Charles Twysden Hoare of Bignell, Bicester.
 They settled in his home in Ashwell, Rutland, England.
 Together, the couple were the parents of three children, including: